redkite-labs/RedKiteCms/docs/cookbook/redkite-cms-base-layout.md

 #RedKite CMS base layout
-RedKite CMS has implemented a very flexible layout as base template used to render the whole pages of the website:
+RedKite CMS implements a very flexible layout as base template used to render the whole pages of the website:

     <!DOCTYPE html>
     <html>